michaelklishin/sous-chef/README.md

 After that point Vagrant at the cookbooks location by editing Vagrantfile.
 For Travis CI cookbooks, you just need to uncomment

+    # you can use multiple cookbook locations if necessary.
+    # For example, to develop both shared OSS cookbooks and your private
+    # product/company-specific ones.
-    # chef.cookbooks_path = "cookbooks/vagrant_base"
+    # chef.cookbooks_path = ["cookbooks/vagrant_base"]

-for other cookbook collections, provide a local path like so
+for other cookbook collections, provide a local path (or several) like so

-    chef.cookbooks_path = "cookbooks"
+    chef.cookbooks_path = ["cookbooks"]

 Next choose some cookbooks to provision.
 In the case of Travis CI cookbooks, build-essential is a good one to start with, so uncomment